AdmiralKimchi/AI/README.md

 #### Conversation mode
 In this mode Jarvis turns into a conversational bot that you can speek with casually about anything. (this mode is still not added)

+### How to use it
+in order to try JARVIS simply download sources and run `requirements.py` script to download all requirements, then run `engine.py` and start talking